isawil/russian-ads/about.md

 ## Me

 My name is Isaac Williams.
-I'm a graduate student at UCLA, where I study library and information science.
+I'm a graduate student at UCLA, where I study library and information science with a concentration in informatics.
 I created this project for Miriam Posner's Digital Humanities 201 class.
 You can learn more about me [here](https://isawil.github.io).